epam/edp-install/docs/operator-guide/manage-jenkins-ci-job-provision.md

    Max # of builds to keep: 10

-5. Select the *This project is parameterized* check box and add a few input parameters as the following strings:
+5. Select the *This project is parameterized* check box and add a few input parameters as the following strings (the type of the variables is string):

   * NAME;